Understanding the Application Process

 New schools will be required to be accredited in Queensland via the processes of the Non-State Schools Accreditation Board.
 QIS BGA is unable to provide capital funding for projects until the school and it's site have achieved accreditation.

 No funding of approved Australian Government and/or State Government projects is able to be paid if building works are commenced prior to receiving Ministerial approval.
-Applicants recommended for Australian and State Government grants must not commence work until after funds from both sources are approved and a QIS BGA Recipient School Agreement has been executed.
-The school will be notified in writing of Ministerial approval directly from the office of the appropriate Australian and/or State Government Minister for Education and later from the BGA office.
+Applicants recommended for Australian and State Government grants must not commence work until after funds from both sources are approved and an Agreement issued by QIS BGA has been executed.
+The Approved Authority of the applicant school will be notified in writing of Ministerial approval directly from the office of the appropriate Australian and/or State Government Minister for Education and later from QIS BGA.

 For both Australian and State Government funding, applicants should aim at meeting the educational facility needs of the school two years forward of the application round.
 School Authorities seeking capital assistance do so on the understanding that an educational facility constructed with the support of Australian and/or Queensland Government grant/s will be used for educational purposes for 20 years.
 Further information on determining the contingent liability associated with government grants can be found here.